xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

       users on DropBox, we also upload all the JPG files for LMM, MMM maps and single record shots.
 These JPG files take very little disc space and can be directly viewed on the web browers.
 People love this feature.

-      I intruduce two scripts or functions here to save maps and single shots to JPG format.
-It is nice to be able to do it with SerialEM imaging, without having to convert afterwards.
+      In this doc, two scripts or functions were introduced to conveniently save maps and single shots to JPG format.
+It is nice to be able to do it in-the-fly with SerialEM imaging.

 .. _map_to_jpg: